g31s/terraform-aws-ecs-fargate/README.md

 # Terraform AWS ECS Fargate Module

-This module creates a fargate cluster in ECS.
-The module is designed to quickly implement fargate cluster for appmesh microservices or virtual gateway.
+The module is developed to quickly implement fargate cluster for appmesh microservices or virtual gateway.
 Following are the features

 ## Features
 - Appmesh